Kitware/trame/docs/content/docs/tutorial-application.md

 ##### Contour Value GUI

-We created a slider for the contour value.
-The `VSlider` component is used to create a slider.
+We create a slider for the contour value.
+The `VSlider` component is used to create the slider.
 The `v_model` uses the state variable `contour_value` initialized to mid-point of the selected contour by array.
 The `min` is set to minimum of the contour by array and the `max` is set to maximum of the contour by array.
 The `step` is set to 0.01 times the range of the contour by array.

 <p style="text-align:center;"><img src="../images/tutorial-gui-contour-value.jpg" alt="Contour Value Slider" style="width: 25%; height: 25%"></p>